4kord/gostealer/README.md

 ## Configuration

-You might want to change **bot token** and **archive password** before building Rename .env.example to .env and change values you need
+You might want to change **bot token** and **archive password** before building.
+Rename .env.example to .env and change values you need.